dailybruin/kerckhoff/README.md

 5. Now we need to start webpack!
 Run `npm install` then `npm run watch`.

 6. Use `docker-compose build` to build/pull and configure the Docker images for the Django server.
+Then run `docker-compose up` to start the server.
-Then run `docker-compose run web ./kerckhoff/manage.py migrate` to set up Django's database.
-Lastly, use `docker-compose up` to start the server.
+    Lastly, use `docker-compose run web ./kerckhoff/manage.py migrate` to set up the database.

 6. The site should now be running on `localhost:5000`, and the server will automatically restart after any edits you make to Python and JS source